 The new STATS FCS Top 25 will be released Monday afternoon.

-Illinois State’s upset win at South Dakota State along with blowout victories for North Dakota State and James Madison highlighted Week 11 in the FCS.
+North Dakota State’s win at rival South Dakota State highlighted Week 9 in the FCS.
 This is the second straight year I have a vote for the poll.
 Below is how I voted.

 1 – North Dakota State

 (Record: 8-0; Last Week: W 23-16 at South Dakota State; This Week: at Youngstown State)